albusfangautonomy/control_notes/nonlinear_notes/stability.md

 title: Lyapunov Stability
 ---

-# Chain Rule → Lie Derivative → Lyapunov Stability (Autonomous Systems)
+# Lyapunov Stability

+## Intuitive Summary of Stability in the Sense of Lyapunov (isL)

+1. Stable isL

 ## Setup
 Consider an **autonomous** system